 Decoration of important sites and residences would have been of the first style – mimicking marble blocks.
 The favoured buiding material was tufa block.

-The late Samnitic period was followed by a period as ally of Rome, rebellion and eventual conversion to Roman colony by Sulla.
+The late Samnitic period was followed by a period as ally of Rome, rebellion and eventual conversion to Roman colony by Sulla in the first century BC.

 In the diagram below it is interesting to note how the building surge which followed the Sullan colonization was accretive and very much inspired by existing local custom.